 You will also have crowds and a lot more tourists to compete with.
 If you are going to Iceland in summer, head out of populated Reykjavik and spend time in the northern and eastern parts of the country, where there are fewer tourists.
 We recommend “shoulder season”: May/June or September where the weather is good, but slightly fewer people.

 Iceland in the winter can be like a fairy tale.
 Only a few hours of actual daylight mean you’ll want to pack your activities close together.
 But the long twilight before sunrise and sunset create magical light (and stunning sunsets).
 Winter in Iceland can be beautiful.

 The Christmas-to-New Year period can be very busy with lots of other tourists.
 But early December and January/February can give you that dose of cold, snow, and Northern Lights you desire.

 If you want our advice for when to visit Iceland, there’s no bad option.
 However, the best option is the one that fits your personal travel style and what you want to do while you are there.

 This month is the coldest it will get.
 Ski season is usually underway by this time.
 The temperatures are not unbearable, however, because daytime averages are -1° C (30° F).
 At times, you may encounter fairly strong winds, which will make these temperatures feel colder.

 During January, the average amount of sunlight is only 4 hours, although this increases to almost 7 hours by the end of the month.
 And if the Aurora Borealis is on your list, you are in for a treat, as this the best time to travel to Iceland to see the dancing lights.

 Iceland in February

-With the number of daylight hours stretching from 7 to 10, Iceland during February brings average temperatures of 0° C (30° F).
+With the number of daylight hours stretching from 7 to 10, February brings average temperatures of 0° C (30° F).
 This leaves adequate opportunity for exploration of the incredible scenery, and most of the attractions in the southwest part of the country are open for business –unless there is a big snowstorm.